Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

-The most extreme droughts vary substantially across countries, both with respect to their duration and the year of occurrence (Figures~\ref{fig:max_duration_surface_all_regions_pv_portfolio} and \ref{fig:max_duration_surface_all_regions_wind}).
-Importantly, the ranking of years varies with the drought threshold (Figure~\ref{fig:max_duration_of_all_years_3d_scatter_DE_ES_CP}).
-For instance, the longest \ac{VRE} portfolio drought in Germany for a threshold of $\tau = 0.4$ occurred in 2007 but for the thresholds $\tau = 0.6$ and $\tau = 0.8$ the most extreme droughts were in 1997 and 2003.
+The most extreme droughts vary substantially across countries, both with respect to their duration and the year of occurrence (Figures~\ref{fig:figure_SI12} and \ref{fig:figure_SI13}).
+Importantly, the ranking of years varies with the drought threshold (Figure~\ref{fig:figure_4}).
+For instance, the longest \ac{VRE} portfolio drought in Germany for a threshold of $\tau_{0.4}$ occurred in 2007 but for the thresholds $\tau_{0.6}$ and $\tau_{0.8}$ the most extreme droughts were in 1997 and 2003.
 The corresponding longest drought events in Spain (or in Europe, assuming perfect interconnection) occurred in 1991 (2005), 2017 (1996), and 2017 (2002).
-The spreads between the longest drought events in each year further increase with higher thresholds, before they decrease again approaching the threshold $\tau = 1$ (Figure~\ref{fig:max_duration_of_all_years_3d_scatter_DE_ES_CP_all_years}).
-From these findings follows that any claim on a specific year being particularly relevant for renewable drought analyses should always be qualified with the respective threshold.
+The spreads between the longest drought events in each year further increase with higher thresholds, before they decrease again approaching the threshold $\tau_{1.0}$ (Figure~\ref{fig:figure_SI14}).
+From these findings follows that any claim on a specific year being particularly relevant for energy modeling analyses, because it features a large renewable drought, should always be qualified with the respective threshold.